-In 2020, ICAS adopted Spanish as the third official language for CAS arbitrations (the other official languages being English and French).
+In 2020, ICAS adopted Spanish as the third official language for CAS arbitrations.
+The other official CAS languages are English and French.

 With the agreement of the parties and the Arbitral Panel, CAS arbitrations (ordinary and appeals procedures) can be conducted in other languages.
-In 2023, a very small number of arbitrations were conducted in Italian and German (Other).
+In 2024, 11 arbitrations were conducted in Italian or in German.